WindowsVista42/Lizard-Wizard-Parberry-4210/README.md

 # Lizard-Wizard-Parberry-4210
 A game made for CSCE 4210 at UNT.

-The general premise is that you are a Lizard... who is a Wizard...
+The premise is that you are a Lizard... who is a Wizard...

 ## Project Overview
 **Sean:**